-Applicable Law or Regulation Site Status (Achievements) 2018 Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA).
+Applicable Law or Regulation Site Status (Achievements) 2019 Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA).
 CERCLA is the framework of regulations that address the remediation of hazardous substances and sites where hazardous substances have been handled or disposed.
 CERCLA commonly referred to as 'Superfund' and PGDP is on National Priorities List as a Superfund Site.
 Under Superfund PGDP is managed by under a Federal Facilities Agreement (FFA) between DOE, EPA and KDEP.
 The FFA coordinates compliance activities conducted for CERCLA, RCRA and other regulatory programs.
-During 2018, the DOE completed the activities below relative to CERCLA requirements and management under the FFA: 1) Burial Grounds Operable Unit Solid Waste Management Unit (SWMU) 4 Feasibility Study D2/R1; 2) Interim Remedial Action Completion Report for C-400 D2; 3) Northeast Plume Postconstruction Report D2/R1; 4) FFA Community Relations Plan D2; 5) CERCLA Waste Disposal Alternative Remedial Investigation/Feasibility Study Work Plan D1; 7) C-400 Demolition Removal Notification D1; 8) C-400 Demolition Engineering Evaluation/Cost Analysis D1; 9) C-400 Demolition Action Memorandum D1; 10) C-400 Demolition Removal Action Work Plan D1 Resource Conservation and Recovery Act (RCRA).
+During 2019, the DOE completed the activities below relative to CERCLA requirements and management under the FFA: 1) C-400 Remedial Investigation/Feasibility Study 2) 90% Remedial Design Report for Solid Waste Management Unit (SWMU) 211-A for VOC Sources to the Southwest Groundwater Plume 3) SWMU 211-A Enhanced In Situ Bioremediation for VOC Sources to the Southwest Groundwater Plume 4) Certified for Construction Remedial Design Report for SWMU 211-A for Volatile Organic Compound Sources to the Southwest Groundwater Plume at the PGDP Resource Conservation and Recovery Act (RCRA).
 RCRA regulates the generation, storage, handling, and disposal of hazardous wastes.
 Program is a 'Cradle to grave' approach for managing hazardous substances and hazardous waste.
 KDEP is responsible for administration of RCRA treatment, storage, and disposal of hazardous waste including Hazardous Waste Facility Permitting.
 PGDP's current Hazardous Waste Facility Permit went into effect in August 2015.
 EPA administers air emission standards relative to PGDP's current Hazardous Waste Amendments Permit that went into effect in March 2016.
-1) Residual materials were found in the diked areas underneath sulfuric acid and phosphoric acid tanks associated with these pump houses.
-No evidence of a release to the environment was found.
-2) duplicate samples for were not being collected for the C-404 Hazardous Waste Landfill.
-3) The State of Utah issued a Notice of Violation (NOV) for failure to provide the required Uniform Hazardous Waste Manifest for a shipment of hazardous waste sent to an off-site dump.
-Superfund Amendments and Reauthorization Act.
+1) Hazardous waste container labels indicating the type of hazard were missing, fixed on same day 2) KDWM granted approval for on-site treatment to complete a one-time, short- duration neutralization and scrubbing of fluorine and chlorine trifluoride for ongoing hazardous material removal.
+3) Four 55- gal drums of low-level waste were found in a generator storage area - relocated to a compliant facility.
+Superfund Amendments and Reauthorization ACt.
 Amended & updated CERCLA based on EPA's 10 years of CERCLA administration.
 Put a focus on human health problems posed by sites and increased public participation in CERCLA decision making.
 Part of CERCLA above Federal Facilities Compliance Act - Site Treatment Plan.
 Waived immunity for Federal Facilities for violations of RCRA hazardous waste management.
 Requires sites to develop approvable Site Treatment Plans (STPs) for the management of DOE mixed (hazardous & radioactive) waste and implementation of a waste minimization and prevention program.
 DOE and KDEP entered an Agreed Order/STP in September 1997.
-No mixed low-level waste was added during 2018.
+No mixed low-level waste was added during 2019.
 National Environmental Policy Act (NEPA).
 Requires review of Federal activities for environmental impacts and determination of the need for an environmental assessment, environmental impact statement (EIS), or Categorical exclusion.
 CERCLA activities do not require preparation of NEPA documentation.
-PPPO initiated a supplemental environmental impact assessment in 2018 to assess the environmental impacts associated with transportation and disposal of uranium oxide produced from the conversion of DUF6 in DOE inventory.
+PPPO initiated a supplemental environmental impact assessment in 2019 to assess the environmental impacts associated with transportation and disposal of uranium oxide produced from the conversion of DUF6 in DOE inventory, as well as waste and excess materials to support deactivation.
 DOE will issue the assessment upon completion.
+A categorical exclusion was approved for construction of a new substation at the DOE Paducah Site.